 A cold shower may wake you up, but the amount of alcohol is the blood stream remains unchanged.
-Your level of impairment remains unchanged.
-Nothing you do can get rid of the alcohol any faster.
+Your level of impairment is the same.
+There is nothing that will reduce the state of drunkenness except time.
+It takes approximately one hour to metabolize one standard drink.